Requirements for Psychologist licensure

 Supervision Report Form

-Step IV: Scheduling the Oral Interview
+Step IV: Oral Interviews

 - The Board Office will contact you via email to schedule your oral interview.
 The Oral interview is done four times a year; dates are listed on the PUBLIC page.
 You will be asked to confirm the oral interview date and time through return email.